RobDWaller/robdwaller.github.io/_posts/2018-02-01-three-tips-tech-team-management.md

 tags: [management]
 ---

-I've been a manager of a tech team for two years now and earlier in my career I ran a start up for a couple of years.
-As such I've had an interest in management for quite a while.
-Management isn't a topic that is often discussed among developers as we're generally more interested in the pros and cons of various frameworks, design patterns or code principles.

-To provide an example, this year's [PHP UK](https://www.phpconference.co.uk/schedule/) conference has nothing on the topic of tech management.
-This isn't a criticism of the conference, I'm a big fan of it.
-I went last year and I'm going this year, and I'm certain I'll learn a lot.
-The PHP UK schedule does though suggest a lack of interest in the subject.

-Management though is important and the tech industry needs good managers with technical expertise.
-The weird thing is a lot of developers complain about being managed by non-technical people; that they don't understand our needs or the challenges we have to deal with on a day to day basis.
-So why don't we discuss it more and become managers?
-Please note the answer to this question isn't "we do agile where I work..."
-First lots of developers don't work in agile environments, second agile doesn't preclude hierarchy so you're still going to require and have managers.

-The reason developers don't like to discuss management or are not interested may be two fold.
-First there is an assumption that if you become a manager you can no longer be technical; second, some developers may not feel capable to lead a team of talented and skilled developers.
-Particularly if that team includes people who they regard as better than them.

-I believe these feelings and assumptions to be myths, as developers we should discuss management and its underlying principles more.
-And we should be more excited about taking on the challenge of management as it will do the industry a lot of good.

-[write lead in]
+Becoming a tech manager and learning how to be good at it is difficult.
+There isn't a great deal of 'documentation' available and developers don't discuss the topic a lot.
+Just take a look at your average code conference, there are very few talks on management.
+Sadly this means most new tech managers and lead developers learn on the job, which isn't always ideal.

+I've been managing a tech team for two years now and it's been an extreme learning curve.
+There are lots of thoughts and learnings I could share, but there are five important ones.
+They are useful for any aspiring manager, lead developer and even those who haven't considered the move into management but probably should.

 ### Great Developers Don't Make Great Managers

-This is of course a lie, great developers can and do make great managers.
-The important point is that if you're considering a management role remember you don't have to be a great developer to be a great manager.
+I'm going to begin with a lie, a big fat one, "great developers don't make great managers".
+This is obviously false, great developers can and do make great managers.
+The important point though is that if you're considering a management role remember you don't have to be a great developer to be a great manager.

 It is important that you have experience and a good understanding of code and technical issues, but you don't have to be the best in your team at it.
 Management is about a lot more than your field of expertise so don't let your code capability put you off a management role.
 You may be great at it.